gnoliyil/fuchsia/docs/development/drivers/diagnostics/inspect.md

   - The device inspect file is hosted in `class/<protocol>/xxx.inspect`
   - Check the inspect data using `iquery`

+    Important: if you are working in a product other than `bringup` please read [this section](#include-iquery-bootfs) to learn how to include `iquery` in bootfs.
+If you are working on a product in which networking and `ffx` are available, you can use `ffx inspect` instead of `iquery` without the need of including `iquery` in `bootfs`.

     ```
     fx iquery show bootstrap/driver_manager --file class/ethernet/000.inspect